softshake/softshake.github.com/2013/en/association/index.md

 To guarantee equal opportunities to any company, technology, practice or methodology as well to define a common strategy we have created a non-profit organization that have as the goal to organize the event and manage the budget.

 In order to maintain a balance between technologies represented at the conference, organization is decomposed in pairs, each having the responsibility to manage their track (Agile, Java, Microsoft, Mobile and Ruby).
+Incubator track is managed by the whole organization.

 ##Members